A Tight-binding Approach for Computing Subwavelength Guided Modes in Crystals with Line Defects: Introduction

-In the subwavelength regime, as demonstrated in \cite{Ammari_2017}, bandgaps corresponding to wavelengths much larger than the unit cell of the microstructure can be found in a broad class of high contrast periodic resonator systems.
-A subwavelength resonant frequency of a high contrast periodic resonator structure with a defect is called a subwavelength bandgap frequency if it lies within a subwavelength bandgap of the unperturbed structure.
-In \cite{jems2021}, it is shown that the introduction of a line defect creates a defect band and that there are no bound modes in the defect direction.
-More precisely, using the fictitious source superposition method, originally introduced in \cite{effective-source}, the approach in \cite{jems2021} to create defect bands entirely within the subwavelength bandgap involves considering circular resonators and modeling the defect resonators as unperturbed resonators with additional fictitious monopole and dipole sources.
-The size of the perturbation needed to have the entire defect band fall into the bandgap is explicitly quantified.
-Moreover, in order to have guided waves along the line defect, the defect mode must not only be localized to the line, but also propagating along the line.
-In other words, we must exclude the case of standing waves in the line defect, i.e. modes that are localized in the direction of the line.
-Using an explicit formula for the defect band, it is shown in \cite{jems2021} that it is nowhere flat, and hence does not correspond to bound modes in the direction of the line.
-Based on the formulation of quasi-periodic subwavelength defect modes as characteristic values of a family of quasi-periodic operators, the defect band is numerically computed.
-These quasi-periodic operators are discretized using a truncated Fourier basis, and their associated characteristic value problems are formulated as root-finding problems for the determinants of the truncated operators and solved numerically using Muller's method \cite{Ammari2018}.
+In the subwavelength regime, as demonstrated in \cite{Ammari_2017}, bandgaps corresponding to wavelengths much larger than the unit cell of the microstructure can be found in a broad class of high-contrast periodic resonator systems.
+In this context, we consider the high-contrast parameter $\delta$ to be small.
+For example, in the case of air bubbles in water, $\delta$ is of order $10^{-3}$.
+By introducing defects into the periodic structure, resonant frequencies may emerge within the subwavelength bandgap of the unperturbed structure.
+These resonances, referred to as subwavelength bandgap frequencies, correspond to modes that are spatially localized near the defect site.
+In \cite{jems2021}, it is shown that a line defect creates a \emph{band} of subwavelength bandgap frequencies corresponding to the modes propagating along the defect line.
+More precisely, using the fictitious source superposition method originally introduced in \cite{effective-source}, the authors in \cite{jems2021} model the defect sites as unperturbed resonators with additional fictitious monopole and dipole sources.
+The size of the perturbation needed to ensure that the entire defect band lies inside the bandgap is explicitly quantified.
+Moreover, it is shown in \cite{jems2021} that the defect band is nowhere flat and therefore supports propagating modes along the line defect.

-In this paper, we propose a new and more accurate approach than the one introduced in \cite{jems2021}.
-This method can be applied to general settings of crystals with non-compact defects.
-Our strategy is to first reduce the problem to one strip using Floquet?Bloch theory.
-Then we introduce the discrete approximation of the defect band in terms of a family of quasi-periodic capacitance operators.
-By establishing a tight-binding approximation for these capacitance operators, we reduce the problem of computing the defect band to finding the eigenvalues of a family of tridiagonal matrices that lie within the bandgap of the unperturbed structure.
-Our tight-binding approximation generalizes the one first obtained in \cite{ammari2025analysisnonlinearresonancesresonator} for the capacitance operator associated with the unperturbed crystal.

-The novel approach developed in this paper for efficiently computing band defects in the subwavelength regime can also be applied to calculate point defect modes in crystals of subwavelength resonators and topological interface modes between two half-crystals with different topological invariants.